 Sonova has a dedicated Information Security Officer (CISO) with oversight responsibility across information security domains (including IT, Operations, and product cyber security) for all business units and global functions.
 The Information Security function defines our information security strategy and its roadmap to execution.
-It sets up governance structures to manage information security risks and to report and escalate these to senior management, establishes and sustains a firm-wide cyber aware culture to ensure information security is a shared responsibility, defines information security function reports directly to the Group CFO.
+It sets up governance structures to manage information security risks and to report and escalate these to senior management, establishes and sustains a firm-wide cyber aware culture to ensure information security is a shared responsibility, defines information security policies, and provides guidance and support to business.
+The Information Security function reports directly to the Group CFO.
 The Management Board and the Board of Directors receive regular updates on information and cyber security.
 Risks and mitigation actions are reported regularly to the Audit Committee through the enterprise risk management process.